XdotRS/xrb/README.md

 > library built on XRB such as [X.RS (WIP)][X.RS].

 ## Contributing
 Contributions are welcome and encouraged for XRB!
-Here's a list of resources that you may find useful:
+You can see tasks that need to be done (see, in particular, the 'Unassigned' column) on the [X Rust Bindings project][XRB project].
+Additionally, here's a list of resources that you may find useful:
  - [X Window System protocol version 11](https://x.org/releases/X11R7.7/doc/xproto/x11protocol.html) – The protocol itself.
    - [1.
 Protocol Formats](https://x.org/releases/X11R7.7/doc/xproto/x11protocol.html#Protocol_Formats)